-The Commission considers that the rules adequately provide for any modification to the existing B2B arrangements to be made through the rule change process.
-It would be premature to amend the rules in anticipation of changes when neither the nature, nor extent, of those changes has been explicitly explored or identified.
-The Commission also considers the rule change process to be the most appropriate mechanism for making decisions in relation to the B2B governance framework, given the conflicting interests of both AEMO and of current participants in this matter.
+The Commission further considers that specification of the B2B arrangements, and the level of prescription, in the rules is currently appropriate to provide regulatory certainty and transparency of process to industry.
+The existing framework also adequately provides for any modifications to the B2B arrangements to be made through the rule change process.
+In particular the Commission considers the rule change process to be the most appropriate mechanism for making decisions relating to membership of the IEC and other aspects of the B2B governance framework, given the conflicting interests of both AEMO and of current participants in this matter.